odarriba/dotfiles/README.md

 # odarriba's dotfiles

 This repository has several configuration files that I use in my personal computer.
-They are mine, but you can fork, improve or use them if you like.
+They are customised for me, but you can fork, improve or use them if you like.

-It includes configuration of *zsh*, *oh-my-zsh*, *antigen* and *powerline*.
+It includes configuration of *zsh*, *oh-my-zsh*, *antigen* and *airline*.
 Also, it provides several setup scripts to make an automatic installation of my personal development environment.

-### usage
+## usage
 In order to use this dotfiles, there is several scripts to make your (and mine) life easier.

-#### OSX tweak script
-To clone my OSX configuration (UI/UX, Finder, Dock, Terminal, iTerm, Sublime Text, etc), you can use a script called `osx.sh` that is inspired in the one available in another dotfile repository (https://github.com/mathiasbynens/dotfiles), but with some enhancements and my personal configuration.

-Please, read the changes that the script are going to do in order to avoid unwanted changes in your system!
+**Important note:** The software in this branch is ready to run in a **Debian Linux** based environment.
+If you are using OSX, there is an `osx` branch with a compatible version.

-#### installation of required software
+### installation of shell software
-To install the required software, there is a script called `install_shell.sh` that execute the commands required in order to obtain a base system compatible with the dotfiles of this repo.
+To install the shell software, there is a script called `install_shell.sh` that execute commands required to install all the software that I use in my personal environment.

 This script is independent of the rest of the repository, and can be called without obtaining all the repository: